dwightvj/PIC16B-Project/README.md

 ## Group Contribution

-**Adhvaith**: Built initial model with tensorflow and created/hosted web app to host everyone's work.
+**Adhvaith:** Built initial model with tensorflow and created/hosted web app to display everyone's work.

-**Kyle**: Helped fine-tune model by introducing new breeds to classify.
+**Kyle:** Helped fine-tune model by introducing new breeds to classify.
 Additionally, web scraped for more data/dog photos to create a database of images we can query for in real-time.

-**Britney + Charisse** - cleaning the dog attribute dataset, and used KDtree to predict the best dog breed based on user preferences!
+**Britney:** cleaning the dog attribute dataset, and used KDtree to predict the best dog breed based on user preferences!

-**Charisse**: Worked on breed recommender with Britney.
+**Charisse:** Worked on breed recommender with Britney.
 Focused on transforming the json file into a cleaned dataframe, feature selection, and a breed recommendation based on cosine similarity.